clemensv/avrotize/specs/avrotize-schema.md

 ##### 3.3.2.1.
 Alternate Names for JSON Encoding

-For the "Plain JSON" encoding, the `altnames` attribute is used to map JSON identifiers that are incompatible with the Avro schema `name` restrictions.
+For the "Plain JSON" encoding, the `altnames` attribute is used to map JSON identifiers that are incompatible with the schema `name` restrictions.
 The reserved key for this purpose is `json`.

 The following is an example of a record schema named `Contact` in the `com.example` namespace.
-It has a JSON field names `first-name` and `last-name` that are mapped to the Avro field names `firstName` and `lastName` respectively.
+It has a JSON field names `first-name` and `last-name` that are mapped to the field names `firstName` and `lastName` respectively.

 ```json
 {